gavinlyonsrepo/ERM19264_UC1609_PICO/README.md

 ### User adjustments

-Some users have reported the LCD not initialising correctly with this software.
+If the LCD does not initialize correctly.
-It was found that by adjusting the RAM address control setting from 0x02 to 0x01. it resolved problem.
-See github issue 4 for details.
-I suspect the root cause is different versions of product on market.
-As of Version 1.7 users can adjust setting in the "begin" method argument list.
+Try adjusting the RAM address control setting from 0x02(default) to 0x01.
+See github issue 4(arduino Source port) for details.
+Users can adjust setting in the "begin" method argument list.
 This setting changes bits 2-0 in AC register, see diagram below for details.

 ![ ERM19264 ram image ](https://github.com/gavinlyonsrepo/ERM19264_UC1609/blob/main/extras/image/ram.png)